tgurriet/3laws/README.md

 ## Introduction

-This repository purpose is to offer an easy access to the binary files of the 3Laws Robotics products.
+This repository purpose is to offer an easy access to the binary files of the 3Laws products.
 The first public release of the [**Supervisor**](#Robot-diagnostic-module-installation) is already available at a beta state.
 To get more information about this product, please contact [support@3lawsrobotics.com](support@3lawsrobotics.com)